 WHAT YOU SHOULD KNOW:

-Hepatic encephalopathy if left untreated may damage your brain cells for the rest of your life.
+Without treatment, HE may damage your brain cells for the rest of your life.
 This may cause problems in your mood, behavior, and the way you think.
-Severe damage to the brain may be life threatening and could lead to coma.
-Ask your caregiver if you have any questions about your condition and its treatments.
+Severe brain damage could lead to a coma and may be life-threatening.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to limit protein and sodium (salt).
 A dietitian will talk to you about the changes you need to make.

 - Antibiotics may be given to treat a bacterial infection.
 Antibiotics also decrease the amount of ammonia produced by normal bacteria in the intestines.

 - Laxatives may help to reduce the amount of ammonia in your blood by drawing it into your colon.
 It then leaves your body in your bowel movements.